califano-lab/single-cell-pipeline/README.md

 QCPlots(raw.mat)
 ```

-By default, we remove any genes with no coutns, as well as any samples that have too few (< 1000) or too many (> 100000) UMIs.
+We remove all genes with no counts acroess all cells and low quality cells.
+By default, all cells with less than 1000 or more than 100000 UMIs.
 These thresholds can be adjusted using the arguments of the QCTransform function.
 Once the data is filtered, we will apply a CPM normalization, then generate a gene expression signature

 ```{r}
 filt.mat <- QCTransform(raw.mat)